-The PGCOA will coordinate with the Department the scheduling of Shop Steward Training by notifying the Department at least ten working days in advance of the training.
+The PGCOA will coordinate with the Department the scheduling of Shop Steward Training and will make the request at least ten working days in advance of the training.
 The PGCOA will provide the names of the shop stewards who will attend and the course curriculum.
 Upon the completion of training, the PGCOA will certify the names of the stewards who completed the training.